Kenosha Kingfish: 2016 (All Star Weekend)

 The Kingfish sat at the bottom of their division for most of the season, finishing 26–46 and 9th (out of 9) in the South Division.
+The Kingfish also held the 2016 NWL All Star Game with the home run derby being on the Kenosha Harbor, leading to Lake Michigan.
+2016 was also the Kingfish's highest attendance in a season.

 2017

 Kenosha started the year as one of the best teams in the Northwoods League South Division accumulating a 28–17 record.
 But an 8–19 finish to the year had Kenosha with a 36–36 record by the end of the season.
 They were eliminated from playoff contention following game #71.